Auxentius of Durostorum

-Auxentius of Durostorum also probably known as Mercurinus was a deacon in Alexandria and later bishop of Durostorum.
+Auxentius of Durostorum, also probably known as Mercurinus, was a bishop of Durostorum.
 An Arian, he was prominent in conflict with St Ambrose.

 Identity

 Auxentius was the foster-son of Wulfila, the "apostle to the Goths".
 He is referred to by St Ambrose as "Mercurinus", but in an extravagant document written at the height of a bitter dispute with the Imperial court, apparently in order to accuse his rival with having changed his name from Mercurinus in order to curry favour with supporters of another Auxentius who had been Ambrose's predecessor; the robustness of this accusation is unknown.

 Biography

 Auxentius was bishop of Durostorum on the lower Danube, but was expelled by an edict of Theodosius depriving Arian bishops in 383, and took refuge at Milan where he became embroiled in controversy with St Ambrose.